-This is the first of a series of posts about riding the bike to lose weight.
-Throughout this discussion of losing weight it’s important to keep in mind that eating has many consequences for health, athletic performance and weight gain or loss.
-We’ll start by focusing purely on weight loss but it is very important to keep in mind that the “best” diet for losing weight is unlikely to be the “best” diet for maintaining your health or a high level of athletic performance.
+This is the second in a series of posts about losing weight on the bike.
+Throughout this discussion it’s important to keep in mind that eating has many consequences for health, athletic performance and weight loss.
+The “best” diet for losing weight is unlikely to be the “best” diet for maintaining either your health or a high level of athletic performance.